CafeteriaGuild/Art-of-Alchemy/wiki/src/introduction.md

 # The Art of Alchemy
 ## The World of Alchemy
 At the heart of alchemy is the practice of transmutation.
 The ability to transmute substances into other, more useful substances is a valuable skill for any would-be crafter, and it starts with understanding the world around us.
-Our world is fundamentally made of two things: [[materia]] and [[essentia]].
+Our world is fundamentally made of two things: [Materia](./materia.md) and [Essentia](./essentia.md).

 Materia is the physical material that all objects are made from.
 Although in principle all matter is interchangeable, in practice an alchemist will obtain poorer-quality materia from more common items, and richer materia from rare items.
 Thus, materia comes in seven grades, from F rank through to A and S rank.
 There are rumors of an eighth "omega" rank, but no concrete evidence of such a thing has ever surfaced.